beratetik/market-app/README.md

 ### `npm run mock`

 Prepares the mock endpoints be ready.
+It runs on the PORT=3001 as default.

 Notes: I don't have time for the mobile styling.
 I only complete tablet and desktop designs.
-And pagination is not working right now.